artedsolis/javaScript-music-player/README.md

 The main aim of this project was to build something using the very basics of HTML/ CSS/ and of course vanilla JS.
 One step further for mastering the DOM!
+This music player allows you to play the record and to switch to the next song.
+Enjoy it! ;)

 ## Technologies
 Project is created with: